Table of Contents

 Military members receive a lifetime pension based on the average of their highest three years of base pay.
-Military retirees who are in the High 3 Retirement System receive 2.5% of their base pay for each year of service.
-So 20 years of service would equate to a pension worth 50% of their highest 3 years of base pay (25 years would 62.5%, 30 years would be 75%, etc.).
+Military retirees who are in the High-3 Retirement System receive 2.5% of their base pay for each year of service.
+So 20 years of service would equate to a pension worth 50% of their highest three years of base pay (25 years would be 62.5%, 30 years would be 75%, etc.).

-An officer with 20 years of service, who earns over $100,000 per year, could retire with a pension of over $48,000 per year for life in his or her 40s and start a second career.
-Imagine earning over $4,000 per month for the rest of one’s life, starting at age 42.
-This equates to an accumulative pay of $480,000, $960,000, $1.4 million in 10, 20, and 30 years, respectively, in addition to having full health care coverage and an income from a second job, if desired.
-(Oh, and those numbers don’t account for the annual cost of living adjustments (COLA) which increase your monthly pension each year).
+An officer with 20 years of service who earns more than $100,000 per year could retire with a pension of more than $48,000 per year for life in his or her 40s and start a second career.
+Imagine earning over $4,000 per month for the rest of your life, starting at age 42.
+This equates to an accumulative pay of $480,000, $960,000, $1.4 million in 10, 20 and 30 years, respectively, in addition to having full health care coverage and an income from a second job, if desired.
+Those numbers don’t include the annual cost of living adjustments, which increase your monthly pension each year.

 Enlisted members earn somewhat less than commissioned officers.
-However, their pensions are based on the same formula and receive the same cost of living increases each year.
+However, their pensions are based on the same formula and receive the same COLA increases each year.
 So you can easily run the numbers and get a rough approximation of potential retirement benefits.
 For example, a $2,500 a month pension is worth $30,000 per year.
-That would be worth $300,000, $600,000, or $900,000 over 10, 20, or 30 years.
+That would be worth $300,000, $600,000, or $900,000 over 10, 20 or 30 years.

 When you add in COLA, it’s easy to see 30 years of pension payments being worth $1,000,000 or more.
 And that doesn’t include your other retirement benefits, such as military medical care and more.